Technik Spirits Inc. Secures Patent for their Innovative Medical Gas Equipment - www.lokmattimes.com

 Key Advantages:

-1. Reduced Noise and Vibrations: It offers an 80 per cent reduction in both noise and vibrations, helping hospitals maintain their quiet environment.
+1. Reduced Noise and Vibrations: It offers an 80% reduction in both noise and vibrations, helping hospitals maintain their quiet environment.

-2. Space and Energy Optimization: With just 30 per cent of space requirement and 40 per cent of electricity usage compared to a traditional system, its efficiency is highly practical and beneficial, helping hospitals become more sustainable.
+2. Space and Energy Optimization: With just 30% of space requirementand 40% of electricity usage compared to a traditional system, its efficiency is highly practical and beneficial, helping hospitals become more sustainable.

 3. Modular Ingenuity: Its modular design makes it easy and hassle-free to add and expand the system's capacity, and ensures an uninterrupted supply even if multiple modules breakdown.